iZakirSheikh/Scientific-Calculator-Android/README.md

-# PRIMEs_MultiCal2.0
-PRIME's MultiCal All in One Calculator
+# PRIME's MultiCal All in One Calculator
-Display title Calculator

-Here is a Link to Version 3.1 of the Project.
+Here is a Link to  # Version 3.1 of the Project.
 The version 3.1 includes Drak Mode plus 20 + Accent Colors More Stable Realese
 Seamsless Theme Switch